derek-will/SocketCANSharp/README.md

 ```

 ### Supported Environments
 Thorough testing has been done for x64, ARM32 and ARM64 on Linux.
-Support for Raw CAN and BCM have been confirmed as far back as Linux Kernel 4.9.
+Support for Raw CAN, Broadcast Manager, and CAN Gateway have been confirmed as far back as Linux Kernel 4.9.
 Testing on Alpine Linux has not been carried out yet.

+SocketCAN# releases prior to 0.7.0 target .NET 5.
+SocketCAN# v0.7.0 and later target .NET Standard 2.0.

 ### Example Code